ad-800/ad-800/README.md

 - 🌱 I’m currently learning **react, rail's action cable**

-- 👨‍💻 All of my projects are available at (Coming Soon)
+- 👨‍💻 All of my projects are available at https://adalyneportfolio.herokuapp.com/

-- 📝 I regularly write articles on (Coming Soon)

 - 💬 Ask me about **scraping, ruby, css flexbox**

 - 📫 How to reach me **adalynecummins@gmail.com**

-- 📄 Know about my experiences (Coming Soon)

 - ⚡ Fun fact **I love rock climbing and writing in my spare time**